Symphonies

 The flow defines what system does within that activity.

-Sending an invoice to en ERP system is an example of a flow implemented within an ION Workflow activity and orchestrated as part of s Symphony.
+Sending an invoice to en ERP system is an example of a flow implemented within an ION Workflow activity and orchestrated as part of s symphony.

 Activities: Execution containers